 Volunteers help out in a number of different ways.
 This can include collaborating with the teaching staff as to new ideas and techniques to help the residents.
 You can share ideas on how to structure lessons, provide an independent evaluation of the students, and work on updating profiles.
 If appropriately qualified, volunteer in Vietnam participants can also help in giving individual assistance to the students.
 Sometimes volunteers will also teach English to the staff, teachers and residents.

-Khanh Tam Day Care Centre – This is a non-profit, non-governmental organisation.
-The project was established in 2006 for early detection and care of mentally impaired children.
+Khanh Tam Day Care Centre - This project was established in 2006 for early detection and care of mentally impaired children.
 The centre cares for approximately 80-90 children, aged 1-12.
 Here, there are a total of 4 classes:

 • Early Intervention - The target group is aged between 2-5 years.
 The program provides children with basic skills to develop (communication skills, playing with others and etc).
 Namely, this aims to help children integrate into society at an early age (kindergarten age).